 All Main Campus Library facilities are open and operating at full capacity to Georgetown faculty, students, and staff.
 The Library will be closed to external community members and guests through December 2021, with limited exceptions.
 Find the most current information available on the Library's COVID-19 FAQ.

-The first collection in the University Library was a gift of about 100 volumes from Georgetown’s third president, Fr.
-Louis Guillaume Valentin DuBourg, in 1796.
-For nearly 220 years since that time, our collections have grown to include everything from the rarest of documents to the most intricate databases.
+The first collection in the University Library was a gift of about 100 volumes from Fr.
+Louis Guillaume Valentin DuBourg, Georgetown University’s third president, in 1796.
+For nearly 220 years since then, the Library's collections have grown to include everything from the rarest documents to the most intricate databases.

-For more information or to explore these gift opportunities, please contact Christian Conant, Director of Development, Midwest and Mission & Ministry, at email@example.com or 202-687-6916.
+For more information or to explore these gift opportunities, please contact Christian Conant,Chief of Staff, Office of Advancement, at email@example.com or 202-687-6916.